andmikey/Thai-and-English-OCR/README.md

 Some of the performances are suspiciously low, wondering if there's a bug in the evaluation.
 Thai normal text 400 dpi - training results about half of testing results.
 Thai bold way too low.

 The biggest training... seems to not train at all.
 Possible issues?
 Loss jumps around a lot.
 Could use a different optimizer.
 Larger batch size.
-Maybe didn't shuffle the data?
+Maybe didn't shuffle the data? -> indeed did not shuffle the data, found bug in training data generation code.
+Added shuffle as argument to the dataset loader so hopefully will help train a better model for the bonus question.

 ### Train on Thai normal text, 200dpi, test on Thai normal text, 200dpi